Lake George is located north of the City of Anoka in Oak Grove.

 Largemouth Bass: average abundance, all sizes present including some real trophies.

 The boat access is located within the George Lake Regional Park operated by Anoka County.
 There is a fee to enter the park, but no fee to use the boat launch.
 To reach the park entrance, travel north from U.S. 10 on Anoka County Road 9 (Round Lake Blvd./Lake George Blvd.)

 There is public shoreline within the regional park, but the water is very shallow and clear.
 Anglers often fish off the jetties at the boat access.

 This lake contains Eurasian water milfoil.
 Remove any visible plants from your boat, trailer, or other boating equipment before leaving the lake.

-Lake George has long had a well deserved reputation as a good bass lake.
+Lake George has long had a well deserved reputation as a good Largemouth Bass lake.
 Good water quality and abundant cover provide great opportunities for bass anglers.
 Sunfish are common, but small.
-Northern pike are abundant, but an occasional larger pike are encountered by anglers.
+Northern Pike are abundant, and an occasional larger fish is encountered by anglers.
 The abundance of shallow, sandy shoreline and clear water would make this a good choice for those anglers who like to spear from a darkhouse in the winter.